Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

 - *Conclusion*
 Feedback around navigation and readability was positive, mostly attributed to the currently simple UI.
 It's important to note that readability is already configured by the user or by using system defaults.
+ReSet doesn't overwrite these configurations to keep a consistent look throughout the user's system.
-Regarding the layout and design, there will be improvements made by templating a few elements, which fixes the issue of inconsistent design.
+Concerning the layout and design, there will be improvements made by templating common UI building blocks, which will fix the issue of inconsistent design and make it easier to keep it consistent.
 Features such as collapsing subcategories have to be discussed further, to determine if it's necessary and if fit in the timeframe.